horned-html/colorfinder/README.md

 # colorfinder
-application to find "the perfect color" using deduction
+HTML-based web application to find "the perfect color" using deduction